BrandonHillbom/ense-374-lab1/readme.md

-## Headings
+## ENSE 374 Lab 1

-- This is a list
+- This repo is an intro to git and github
-- More things in the list

-1. This is a number
-1. This is a second number
-1. This is a third number
+- Markdown features are also explored!
+- Always remember to:

+1. Add
+1. Commit
+1. Push